graphstream/graphstream.github.io/doc/Tutorials/getting-started-1.3.md

 predefined features (random, grid, scale-free, etc.).
 It is defined in the ``gs-algo-X-Y.jar`` file.

-Finally, we have the gs-ui modules.
-They provides an implementation of the GraphStream Viewer.
-Their name is composed like this : ``gs-ui-Z-X-Y.jar`` where ``X`` is the major GraphStream version, ``Y`` is the minor GraphStream version and ``Z`` is the name of the GUI tech used.
+When you download GraphStream you will find these two jars in the ``lib/`` directory.
+Simply include them in your ``classpath``.

-You can use Maven to install graphstream and setup eclipse projects as described in [the maven tutorial](/doc/Tutorials/GraphStream-Maven/).
+Alternatively, you can use Maven to install graphstream and setup eclipse projects as described in [the maven tutorial](/doc/Tutorials/GraphStream-Maven/).

 A first example